Biochemical Effects of Hormones

 Knockout and Transgenic Mice

-Genetically modified mice lacking specific hormone receptors or overexpressing hormones are used to investigate the physiological roles of hormones.
+Genetically modified mice lacking specific hormone receptors (knockout mice) or overexpressing hormones (transgenic mice) are used to investigate the physiological roles of hormones.
+These models are invaluable for understanding the in vivo consequences of altered hormone signaling.

 Data Analysis